Stocks are an extremely popular investment choice for Canadians.

 Fees: Low to zero

 Trading platforms are ideal for both beginner and advanced investors.
-Beginner investors can create a safe and inexpensive investment portfolio based on ETFs using these trading platforms.
-On the other hand, advanced investors might prefer exposure to direct stocks.
+Beginner investors can create a simple and inexpensive investment portfolio using all-in-one ETFs for example.
+On the other hand, advanced investors might prefer to buy and sell stocks directly.

-The procedure to buy stocks using a trading platform is fairly easy:
+The steps to buy stocks using a trading platform is fairly easy:

 - Choose the right trading platform (based on fees, ease of use, helpful resources, etc.).